aamit2267/my-profile/README.md

 ## Objective

 Showcase web development and design abilities to potential employers and clients.
+And, provide ways for them to contact me easily.

 ## Features